Jodrell Bank radio telescope

 Ascension Island, 1971

 Ascension, an island in the South Atlantic, included the Jodrell Bank dish in a set depicting the evolution of space travel, although this illustration seems to confuse its role in radio astronomy with that of satellite tracking and communications.
-The wording on this stamp calls it the world’s largest radio telescope.
-At that time it remained the world’s largest fully steerable radio telescope (its title was taken by the 100-m dish at Effelsberg, Germany, the following year), but the much larger unsteerable 305-m dish at Arecibo, Puerto Rico, was by then in operation.
+The wording on this stamp calls it the ‘world’s largest radio telescope’, which by then was not strictly true.
+In 1963 it had been overtaken by the much larger, but unsteerable, 305-m dish at Arecibo, Puerto Rico, although it did remain the largest fully steerable radio telescope until 1972 when its title was taken by the 100-m dish at Effelsberg, Germany.

 Stanley Gibbons no. 143